phenomenalpotato/aws-modernization-with-trendmicro-devsecops/content/00_Introduction/01_security_concepts.md

 Some interesting points in SDL for our Workshop:

 #### Training:
-Devs and software engineers must have some understanding of at least security fundamentals.
+Devs and Software Engineers must at least have some understanding of security fundamentals.
 For example, educating on attacks behavior and security terminology.

 #### Conformity:
 Define the minimum acceptable levels of security quality.